carltongibson/django-template-partials/README.md

     ...,
 ]
 ```

-If you do this, you will need to configure the template loader yourself.
-For this, a `wrap_loaders()` function is
+If you use `SimpleAppConfig`, you will need to configure the template loader yourself.

-provided, and it can be used to configure any specific template engine instance with a loader that handles partials.
+A `wrap_loaders()` function is available, and can be used to configure any
+specific template engine instance with the template partials loader.

-For example, you can use the [`NAME`](https://docs.djangoproject.com/en/4.2/ref/settings/#std-setting-TEMPLATES-NAME)
+You can use the backend's [`NAME`](https://docs.djangoproject.com/en/4.2/ref/settings/#std-setting-TEMPLATES-NAME)
-key:
+to `wrap_loaders()` to add the partial loader just for that backend:

 ```python
 from template_partials.apps import wrap_loaders